The Montessori Method

 Does affiliation matter?

 Today, the Montessori Method is strengthened further by affiliation from professional organizations, such as the American Montessori Society, that advocate for further teacher education through resources, seminars, and events.
 Authentic schools in the Montessori tradition have teachers with credentials from a teacher education program accredited by the Montessori Accreditation Council for Teacher Education (MACTE), which give teachers the credentials necessary for imparting the Montessori method in their classrooms.

 How are classrooms structured?

-Our Toddler program starts at age 2.
+Our Toddler program starts at 16 months.
 Children’s House at Chesapeake Montessori School is inclusive of students ages 3 to 6, while our Elementary program is based on the developmental needs of students from ages 6-12.
 These age groups are not rigidly defined by age group, but rather when children move into age-appropriate work that matches their needs.
 Learn more about our school »